Manual Prop Mapping

 "projectName": "Your Project"

-}Each prop in the config has a name, type (string, number, boolean, enum, object), optional required, defaultValue, and previewValue.
-The previewValue is shown in Locofy Builder when editing.
-Map these props to your Figma layers via the plugin UI.
+}Each prop in the config has a name, type (string, number, boolean, enum, object, array, node, function), optional required, optional previewValue (only for Props mapping previews in the plugin), and the mapping fields above.
+Map these props to your Figma layers via the plugin UI, or encode mapping in config.layer, figmaPropName, and valueMapping as described above; use mapFn when you need custom logic.